Yoshua-M/wiki_gender_gap/README.md

 When we send the csv file through the API predict_batch endpoint the data is splitted and processed as follows:

 ![api_workflow](img/API_workflow.png)

+## Final note

+More documentation about the process can be found at the Capstone project progress file.